A gripping tale of murder and pursuit set against the shifting Sierra Nevada during the Gold Rush, where ambition, violence, and destiny collide.

 Sierra Nevada, 1840s, just before the Gold Rush ignites.
 Silas Hall has never belonged anywhere except the wild.
 Bullied as a child and uneasy even within his own family, he finds brief solace in love and fatherhood before the pull of the frontier overwhelms him.
-One day he vanishes west, chasing a life that might finally make sense.
+One day he heads west, chasing a life that might finally make sense.

 What follows is a swift, pulse-pounding journey into the mountains, where Silas becomes one of the first white settlers to cross into the Sierra Nevada.
 He forges a precarious peace with the Indigenous people who live there—until the Gold Rush crashes in with violent force.
-As thousands flood the region, the balance shatters, and Silas commits a murder that alters the course of every life around him, including his own.
+As thousands flood the region, the balance shatters, and Silas commits murder, a desperate act that alters the course of every life around him, including his own.

 Sierra Nevada, 1840s, just before the Gold Rush ignites.
 Silas Hall has never belonged anywhere except the wild.
 Bullied as a child and uneasy even within his own family, he finds brief solace in love and fatherhood before the pull of the frontier overwhelms him.
-One day he vanishes west, chasing a life that might finally make sense.
+One day he heads west, chasing a life that might finally make sense.

 What follows is a swift, pulse-pounding journey into the mountains, where Silas becomes one of the first white settlers to cross into the Sierra Nevada.
 He forges a precarious peace with the Indigenous people who live there—until the Gold Rush crashes in with violent force.
-As thousands flood the region, the balance shatters, and Silas commits a murder that alters the course of every life around him, including his own.
+As thousands flood the region, the balance shatters, and Silas commits murder, a desperate act that alters the course of every life around him, including his own.

 Author